 Roseboro turned on a 2-and-1 pitch, hitting a line drive over right fielder Hank Aaron’s head into the stands and giving the Dodgers a 3-2 advantage.
 In the bottom of the seventh Haney lifted Willey for a pinch-hitter.
 Up to the plate came 43-year-old Enos Slaughter, one of eight players 35 or older on the Braves’ roster that season.
 Slaughter grounded out.
 Don McMahon replaced Willey on the mound.
 He pitched well, holding the Dodgers scoreless over the final three innings.
 But the Dodgers held the lead and Sherry, in rhythm, set down the side in order in the sixth and seventh, and surrendered just a harmless single in the eighth.

-In the top of the ninth, center fielder Bill Bruton led off.
-He drove a two-strike pitch to the base of the center-field fence, where Don Demeter hauled it in for the first out.10 Frank Torre then pinch-hit for McMahon and flied out to Aaron.
+In the bottom of the ninth, center fielder Bill Bruton led off.
+He drove a two-strike pitch to the base of the center-field fence, where Don Demeter hauled it in for the first out.10 Frank Torre then pinch-hit for McMahon and flied out to right field.
 Avila, who had proven pivotal in the Braves misfortunes early on, swung at Sherry’s first pitch and popped out to Jim Gilliam at third to give Los Angeles the victory.11

 The Braves now faced a daunting challenge — taking two straight in the Coliseum.
 After showering and dressing, both teams immediately took a 1,700-mile flight to Los Angeles for the second game of the playoffs.